 The Utah-Salt Lake Chapter of ARMA became a member chapter on July 18, 1980.

-If you are a chapter member and have any historical information on the chapter that you would like to provide assistance in updating this history, please contact Pat Denning at firstname.lastname@example.org.
+If you have any historical information on the chapter that you would like to provide, please contact Haley Dunkley at email@example.com

 - 1998 — Innovative Records Management: Thinking Outside the Box